How to find the best retirement community

 The Pennsylvania climate is called humid-continental.
 There are 4 seasons.
 Summers are hot and winters are cold with frequent snowstorms.
 The northwestern part of the state experiences lake-effect snowstorms from Lake Erie.

-Pennsylvania's per capita income at $33,400 is slightly higher than the United States average.
-Median home prices are usually less expensive than in rest of the U.S. The median home in the Lancaster area sells for $167,100 vs. the national median of $220,000 and the cost of living index there is 91 (national index is 100).
-In the Pittsburgh area the median home goes for $120,300 and the cost of living index is 85.
-Wealthy suburbs around Philadelphia are much more expensive.
+Pennsylvania’s 2010-14 household income, $53,115, was very near the United States average.
+It is the 33rd least expensive state according to MERIC.
+Median home prices are usually much less expensive than in rest of the U.S. The median home in the Erie area sold for $127,400 vs. the national median of $176,600 in late 2016 (NAR).
+In the Philadelphia area the median home went for $234,800.
+Wealthy suburbs around Philadelphia are much more expensive, although the statewide Home Value index was $156,0000 in late 2016 (Zillow).

 Pennsylvania Taxes